Iyankdesu/Iyankdesu/README.md

 ### About me
 Not a developer and of course without work experience, but with a great desire to learn.

-Don't forget to visit my Github Pages [![Blog](https://img.shields.io/badge/Iyankdesu.github.io-FAD7A0?style=for-the-badge)](https://iyankdesu.github.io/)
+Don't forget to visit my Github Pages.

+[![Blog](https://img.shields.io/badge/Iyankdesu.github.io-FAD7A0?style=for-the-badge)](https://iyankdesu.github.io/)

 ### Languages